 Recently there has been an increased drive among governments, international organizations, and NGOs to strengthen the link between development aid and performance.
 While linking aid to performance may create incentives to improve effort and mobilize additional resources, there are potential downsides as well.
 For example, communities or individuals may reallocate effort toward targeted indicators at the expense of other goals.
 There is also a risk that performance-based aid will drive budgets to be directed to richer or otherwise better-performing locations.

-In 2007, the Indonesian government began a pilot program to test community-based block grants, a new approach to improving health and education.
-Under the program, known as Generasi, villages received annual block grants which they could allocate to activities improving 12 health, nutrition, and education indicators.
-The 12 indicators represented activities that were within direct control of villages—such as the number of children who receive immunizations, prenatal and postnatal care, and the number of children enrolled and attending school—rather than long-term outcomes, such as test scores or infant mortality.
+In 2007, the Indonesian government began a pilot program to test community-based block grants—a new approach to improving health and education.
+Under the program, known as Generasi, villages received annual block grants which they could allocate to activities covering twelve health, nutrition, and education indicators.
+The twelve indicators represented activities that were within direct control of villages—such as the number of children who receive immunizations or prenatal and postnatal care, and the number of children enrolled and attending school—rather than long-term outcomes, such as test scores or infant mortality.

 The Research: Community block grants improved health and education in Indonesian villages, and adding performance incentives sped up improvements in health.

-J-PAL affiliated researchers and colleagues worked with the Government of Indonesia’s Ministry of Home Affairs to evaluate the effectiveness of Generasi as it was being rolled out in villages across the country.
-In some randomly selected communities, a portion of the subsequent year’s grant was allocated based on their relative performance on 12 health, nutrition, and education indicators.
+J-PAL affiliated researchers and coauthors worked with the Government of Indonesia’s Ministry of Home Affairs to evaluate the effectiveness of Generasi as it was being rolled out in villages across the country between 2007 and 2009.
+In some randomly selected communities, a portion of the subsequent year’s grant was allocated based on their relative performance on twelve health, nutrition, and education indicators.
 Researchers found that health indicators improved more for incentivized communities than for non-incentivized communities, particularly in less developed provinces, but found no effect of incentives on education.
 In total, between 50–75 percent of the impact of the block grant program on health indicators can be attributed to the performance incentives.

 From Research to Action: Building an evaluation into the program design enabled researchers to engage the government at all stages and resulted in rapid scale-up of the research pilot.